Geonovum/IMX-LineageModel/Keuzes.md

 ### Requirements

-1. **We should be able to identify and describe singular data elements.**
+1. **We should be able to identify and describe singular data elements**
 2. **We should be able to describe which data elements contributed to the generation of a data element**
-3. **We should be able to describe actvities that act upon data elements.**
+3. **We should be able to describe actvities that act upon data elements**
 4. **We should be able to find data elements that contributed to the generation of a data element**
 5. **We should be able to describe how data elements contributed to the generation of a data element**